AnyBlok/anyblok-book/en/02_project/01_install.md

-Once your operating system and database engine are ready, it's time to create a Postgresql role for the project (Replace 'myusername' with yours) that match your host user, at least you should be able to createdb/dropdb without errors:
+Once your operating system and database engine are ready, it's time to create a Postgresql role for the project (Replace 'myusername') that matches your host user, at least you should be able to createdb/dropdb without errors:

 ```bash